Fully autonomous driving: "Remains a wishful thinking" - Breaking Latest News

-Volker Hartmann (44) is the new legal boss at the Munich startup Fernride Fernride
+Volker Hartmann (44) is the new legal boss at the Munich startup Fernride. long-distance ride

 Hardly anyone is as familiar with the laws for autonomous driving in Germany as he is: Volker Hartmann.
 He has more than 15 years of experience in the automotive and mobility sector and in the field of autonomous driving, including at Audi, Daimler and in the VW Group at the software arm Cariad.
 Most recently, he worked for the telefahr startup Vay as Global VP of Legal and Governmental Affairs.
-Now he has switched to rival company Fernride, as General Council.
+Now he has switched to the competitor Fernride, as General Counsel.

 Vay and Fernride are the only two startups in Germany dedicated to so-called tele-driving.
 This means that the vehicles are controlled remotely, like in a computer game.
 The teledriver sits in a control center and steers the vehicle with the help of numerous cameras and sensors.